God’s Amazing Grace

 David’s repentance as recorded in the 51st Psalm demonstrates an intense awareness of God’s grace as he prayed,

 Shortly after the death of their newborn, Bathsheba conceived and gave birth to another son.
-In the brief statement recording the birth of the child, we see the model of God’s sovereign grace (v.24b).
+In the brief statement recording the birth of the child, we see the model of God’s sovereign grace:

 The fact that David and Bathsheba were blessed to continue their relationship as husband and wife is amazing.
-That they were given another son is astounding.
+That they were given another son with destiny is astounding.